 If necessary, the LRA uploads into the system the application that has been verified or will be verified.
 For Certificate applications that are submitted using an electronic registration process, the LRA does not have to upload the information in the system but is required to compare the information in the applications with the information in the database.
-The LRA verifies the completeness of the application, the completion of all required forms, and ensures all information not already verified, e.g. identity of Subscribing Organization, is verified by the LRA.
+The LRA verifies the completeness of the application, the completion of all required forms, and ensures all information used to identify the individual has been adequately verified.
+Any information not already verified, e.g. identity of Subscribing Organization, is verified by the LRA.
 The LRA then approves or rejects the application, and if approved the Certificate is queued by the RA System for Issuance.
 The LRA records the date of the in-person identity proofing into the RA System as the date identity was established.